zouharvi/uds-snlp-tutorial/smoothing-2/main.md

 :::
 <!-- CV prevents overfitting, used in hyperparameter estimation --->

-# Smoothing Techniques
+# Smoothing Techniques - Basics

-Remember the basics!
+- We perform smoothing to keep a language model from assigning 0 or ~0 probabilities to rare/unseen events

-We perform smoothing to keep a language model from assigning 0 or ~0 probabilities to rare/unseen events.
+- Generally we can smooth any arbitrary distribution

-Different ways to do this...
+- Different ways to do this...

 # Floor Discounting